It has been some time since Canada last graced a World Cup finals pitch in men’s soccer.

 June 6: Hungary v.
 Canada

 The Hungarians were in search of redemption in Irapuato after getting thrashed 6-0 by the Soviets in their opener.
 Canada had nearly scored against France but for Mike Sweeney hitting the crossbar.
 Something had to give and unfortunately, it was the Canadians that gave up a second minute goal, which encouraged the Hungarians to repeated raids in Canuck territory.
 A second Hungarian strike arrived at the 75th minute for a 2-0 final.

 June 9: Soviet Union v.
 Canada

-Canada remained in Irapuato for its final group match against the USSR (one so rarely gets to use that these days, I couldn’t resist.
-“Russia” seems so pedestrian in comparison).
+Canada remained in Irapuato for its final group match against the USSR.
 Much like its previous two matches, Canada relied on resolute defending to keep its powerful opponent at bay and succeeded in holding off the Soviets in the first half.
-The Russians (see, doesn’t it feel pedestrian?) broke through in the second half with a pair of goals to hand Canada another 2-0 loss in its final appearance at the World Cup.
+The Soviets broke through in the second half with a pair of goals to hand Canada another 2-0 loss in its final appearance at the World Cup.

 By virtually all accounts, Canada can be proud of its defensive effort but failed to generate any scoring chances against far more experienced opponents with strong domestic leagues.

 Three decades later the results are still unconvincing but the landscape is changing for Canadian men’s football.
 Three stable local clubs in Major League Soccer – Montreal, Toronto and Vancouver – provide an outlet for young Canadian players to pursue their ambitions at home.

 In 2026, they may even get their chance to compete in a World Cup at home as Canada is set to co-host with Mexico and the United States.